Why Vietnam Is The Best Alternative To China For Manufacturing // Vietnam Sourcing Guide

 Infrastructure

 China also has better infrastructure than Vietnam.
 That’s not to say that the infrastructure in Vietnam is terrible; it’s pretty decent, but China has invested trillions of dollars in creating possibly the best infrastructure in the world.
 Even though they have the largest ports in the world, they are incredibly efficient.
 China has a freight rail network that connects the entire country and has over twice as many high-speed rail connections as the rest of the world combined.
-And even if it does come from terribly polluting coal plants, the electricity is cheap.
+And even if it does come from highly polluting coal plants, the electricity is still relatively cheap.
 In many cases, China’s infrastructure and logistics network is so good that transportation cost savings compensate for the higher labor costs.

 Cons